The Best Cheap Homeowners Insurance in Georgia

 In Georgia, companies must acknowledge receipt of your claim within 15 days from when you file.
 Although there’s no time limit for how long a claim can take, a carrier must pay you within 10 days after coverage is confirmed and the full amount of the claim is determined.

-On the consumer side, you must not knowingly withhold anything from your insurer when getting a quote.
+On the consumer side, you must not knowingly withhold anything from your insurer when quoting.
 Your provider needs to know everything about you to cover you sufficiently.
 Withholding certain information can be troublesome if you file a claim, and you could be committing insurance fraud.

 How to Get Homeowners Insurance Quotes in Georgia

-You should compare several options in your area when getting homeowners insurance quotes in Georgia.
-With Clovered, you can use our online quoting platform to compare quotes from top homeowners insurance companies in Georgia quickly and easily.
+You should compare several options in your area when getting home insurance quotes in Georgia.
+With Clovered, you can use our online quoting platform to compare quotes from top Georgia home insurance companies.

-If you’d rather speak to someone or during the quoting process, one of our licensed team of agents can assist you.
-Give us a call at 833-255-4117 during business hours, or you can email us any time at agent@clovered.com.
+If you’d rather speak to someone or during the quoting process, one of our licensed team of in-house agents can assist you.
+Call us at 833-255-4117 during business hours, or email us any time at [email protected].
+We want to make it as easy as possible to get Georgia homeowners insurance quotes.

 Homeowners